-You can perform a traceroute in Windows Vista, Windows 7, Windows 8, and Windows 10.
+You can perform a traceroute in any flavor of Windows, be it 95/98/XP/Vista, Windows 7, Windows 8, and of course, Windows 10.
 Here’s the process:

 On a Mac, you can use two methods to trace route:

 Getting to the traceroute utility on a Linux device differs based on which distribution you are currently running.
 Generally, the process to access it is more or less the same way you would access it on a Windows device.